mathmed/crud-codeigniter4/README.md

 ## Setting up the database

-First of all, you need to configure a database.
-Import the `crud-codeigniter4/crudci4.sql` located in the project root in your MYSQL database.
+First of all, you need to configure your database database (eg. MySQL, MariaDB).
+Import the `crud-codeigniter4/crudci4.sql` located in the project root in your database.
 After do this, set your database config in  `crud-codeigniter4/app/config/Database.php`.

 ## Starting the server